Amelia Island: U.S.-led "Patriot War"

 On March 16, 1812, Amelia Island was invaded and seized by insurgents from the United States calling themselves the "Patriots of Amelia Island," under the command of General George Mathews, a former governor of Georgia.
 This action was tacitly approved by President James Madison.
 General Mathews moved into a house at St. Marys, Georgia, just nine miles across Cumberland Sound from Fernandina on the northwest end of the island.

 That same day, nine American gunboats under the command of Commodore Hugh Campbell formed a line in the harbor and aimed their guns at the town.
 From Point Peter, General Mathews ordered Colonel Lodowick Ashley to send a flag to Don Justo Lopez, commandant of the fort and Amelia Island, and demand his surrender.
 Lopez acknowledged the superior force and surrendered the port and the town.
 John H. McIntosh, George J. F. Clarke, Justo Lopez, and others signed the articles of capitulation; the Patriots raised their own standard.
-The next day, March 17, a detachment of 250 regular United States troops were brought from Point Peter, and the newly constituted Patriot government surrendered the town to General Matthews.
+It was described as "...a white field, on which is represented a Soldier in the act of charging bayonet-with the Motto-SALUS POPULI-LEX SUPREMA."
+The next day, March 17 they flew another flag bearing the motto "Vox no qul lex Sallius."
+On the same day a detachment of 250 regular United States troops were brought from Point Peter, and the newly constituted Patriot government surrendered the town to General Matthews.
 He took formal possession in the name of the United States, ordering the Patriot flag struck and the flag of the United States to be raised immediately.

 This was part of a plan by General Mathews and President Madison to annex East Florida, but Congress became alarmed at the possibility of being drawn into war with Spain while engaged in the War of 1812 against Great Britain.
 The effort fell apart when Secretary of State James Monroe was forced to relieve Matthews of his commission.
 Negotiations began for the withdrawal of U.S. troops early in 1813.
 On May 6, the army lowered the flag at Fernandina and took its remaining troops across the St. Marys River to Georgia.
 Spain seized the redoubt and regained control of the island.
 In 1816 the Spanish completed construction of the new Fort San Carlos to guard Fernandina.